 Lactose intolerance occurs when people stop producing the lactase enzyme.
 Lactose intolerant people cannot drink animal milk in any quantity without experiencing health issues.
 Generally they can tolerate small quantities of ordinary full-cream milk better than modern low fat milks, which are often boosted with skim milk powder, containing extra lactose.

-Contrary to popular belief, hard cooked cheeses contain little-to-no lactose, as most of it is drained off with the whey.
+Contrary to popular belief, cooked pressed cheeses contain little-to-no lactose, as most of it is drained off with the whey.
 People with lactose intolerance should avoid Ricotta, which is made from whey, as well as fresh cheeses where the whey is only partially drained (Mozzarella and Feta).

 Cheddars aged over six months will be fine.
 Aged hard cheeses like Parmigiano-Reggiano is a perfect cheese for the lactose intolerant as its age is two-years plus.
 Aged cheeses like Comté d'Estive or other hard cheeses aged at least six months (one-year plus is even better) are fine.

-Finally, everything to do with intolerance to cheese as a beginning, and in many cases it is the starter – the yoghurt mixture that starts the curdling process.
+Finally, everything to do with intolerance to cheese has a beginning, and in many cases it is the starter – the yoghurt mixture that starts the curdling process.
 The sort of starter used can affect the way you react.
 Finding cheeses that have had a starter made from the previous day's milk – as opposed to a manufactured one – are much better, as it is a more natural path for the cheesemaking to follow.
 A farmhouse-made cheese has a much slower and less invasive production process, with less salt used as an additive and preservative.
 This is yet another reason we champion the small producer with careful monitored processes; not only do the cheeses taste better, they are also better for your health.

 I'M HOSTING A DINNER PARTY; HOW MUCH CHEESE SHOULD I BUY?